cds-snc/github-actions/tf-lint/README.md

-# Docker lint GitHub Action
+# Terrafrom lint GitHub Action

 The purpose of this GitHub action is to lint your Terraform files.
 It uses [tflint](https://github.com/wata727/tflint) to lint all your `.tf` files.
 It allows you to pass the specific `tflint` overrides in the `args` field: